 Magnetic Particle Inspection

-Magnetic particle testing, or inspection, is a nondestructive method for detecting cracks, seams, inclusions, segregation, porosity, and similar discontinuities in magnetic materials.
+Magnetic particle testing, or inspection, is a nondestructive method for detecting surface cracks, seams, inclusions, segregation, porosity, and similar discontinuities in magnetic materials.
 It is not applicable to non-magnetic materials.
-This method will detect surface discontinuities which are too fine to be seen by the naked eye, defects which lie slightly below the surface and - with special equipment - even deep-seated discontinuities.
+This method will detect surface discontinuities which are too fine to be seen by the naked eye, defects which lie slightly below the surface and - with special equipment - even deep-sub-surface discontinuities.

 Not all discontinuities in metal are detrimental to its efficient service.
 The inspector must be able to interpret magnetic particle indications and decide which discontinuities are to be regarded as defects.